labgem/microscope-user-doc/docs/content/search/exportForm.rst

 .. image:: img/download_extract_fragment.png

-This tool allows to  extract a sequence fragment by indicating the label of the Genomic Object to extract and the 5’/3’ extension length.
+This tool allows to extract a sequence fragment around a genomic object by indicating its label and the 5'/3' extension length.

 Extract Classification
 ======================